kuongknight/fastify-typescript/src/core/services/readme.md

-All common services used by all routers and components
+All common services used by all routers and components.